Airflow 101: How Range Hood Power and CFM Are Measured

 Why Installed Performance Is Often Lower Than Rated Performance

-The airflow you get from a range hood or over the range microwave depends heavily on how it is ducted to the exterior.
-Even a powerful hood can lose performance if the ductwork restricts airflow.
+The airflow delivered by a range hood or over-the-range microwave depends heavily on how it is vented to the exterior.
+Even a powerful hood can lose efficiency if the ductwork restricts airflow.

-• Duct length: Shorter runs move air more efficiently
+• Duct Length: Shorter duct runs generally move air more efficiently.

-• Duct path: Straight ducting performs better than ducting with multiple elbows
+• Duct Path: Straight ducting performs better than systems with multiple elbows and turns.

-• Duct size: The duct diameter should match the hood’s connector
+• Duct Size: The duct diameter should match the hood's outlet connection whenever possible.

 Getting the Right Airflow